FAQ

 Is there a dressing room / shower available?

-There is a small changing room.
-We don't have a shower.
+There is a changing room with a shower.

 Which yoga lessons are suitable for beginners?